the-black-eagle/script.streaming.radio.helper/README.md

 This script is the result of that.

-It runs in the background when kodi is streaming audio, split the track info into separate artist and track details and set some window properties so that skins can present the information in the same way as with a track from a local library.
+It runs in the background when kodi is streaming audio, splits the track info into separate artist and track details and sets some window properties so that skins can present the information in the same way as with a track from a local library.

 The script also supplies the full path to a logo (if found) as a property.
 If there is no logo in